 The aim is to put relevant helpline numbers on Coasters, to catch someone who is vulnerable with the right message at the right time.
 We have produced drink mats for Royal Holloway, University of London, where Cameron studied Geology, Churchill College, Cambridge and Edinburgh University and many more.
-To date we have sent out over 610,000 coasters to: 70 universities, 19 Cambridge Colleges, 11 schools, 4 GP Practices, Dorset Healthcare University NHS Foundation Trust, Ricoh Arena and Wasps Rugby Club, other local sports clubs, IBM, Paddy Power Betfair, 16 Police Federations and the White Lion, our local pub.
+To date we have produced over 800,000 of Cameron’s Coasters, and they are used in 98 universities; that’s 3/4 of the universities in the UK, and we are working hard on the remaining 1/4!
+They are also are used in colleges, schools, workplaces and many other settings too, including Police Federations and Fire Services.
+British Transport Police have a version of Cameron’s Card which they give to vulnerable people they encounter in their work.
 Cameron’s Coasters work just as well with a cup of coffee or a glass of water as they do with a pint of beer, and they are even quite handy around the house!
-Please see the gallery at the bottom of this article for examples of Coasters used in these various locations.
+Please see the galleries at the bottom of this article for examples of Coasters used in these various locations.

 All our Coasters are the same on one side, but on the other, the details of who to contact for help locally are tailored to each community where they are used.
-We also have a “national Coaster” with contact details for national charities: PAPYRUS, Samaritans and Mind.
-We will add new images to the gallery below as we produce more of Cameron’s Coasters.
+We also have a “national Coaster” with contact details for national charities: PAPYRUS, Samaritans and CAM Crisis Messenger.
+We will add new images to the galleries below as we produce more of Cameron’s Coasters.

-More recently we have started to produce a plastic card version of the coasters; the cards carry similar help information, but are more enduring and are the size of a credit card so can easily be put in a wallet.
-As with the Coasters, for the most part, we customise the cards for each community that uses them.
+More recently we have started to produce a Card version of the coasters; the Cards carry similar help information, but are more enduring and are the size of a business card so can easily be put in a wallet.
+As with the Coasters, for the most part, we customise the Cards for each community that uses them.
 The pictures here are of a Card with National Helplines; for further examples, please see the gallery linked from the bottom of this article.

 In April 2017, we asked the first 53 colleges and universities to use Cameron’s Coasters for their feedback, and you can see what they told us here at SurveyMonkey.
 We are very grateful for such a positive response!